survivejs/react-book/manuscript/01_webpack_compared.md

 You can understand better why Webpack's approach is powerful by putting it into historical context.
 Back in the day, it was enough just to concatenate some scripts together.
 Times have changed, though, and now distributing your JavaScript code can be a complex endeavor.

-This problem has been escalated by the rise of single page applications (SPAs).
-They tend to rely on various heavy libraries.
+This problem has escalated with the rise of single page applications (SPAs).
+They tend to rely on numerous hefty libraries.
 The last thing you want to do is to load them all at once.
 There are better solutions, and Webpack works with many of those.

 The popularity of Node.js and [npm](https://www.npmjs.com/), the Node.js package manager, provides more context.
 Before npm it was difficult to consume dependencies.
 Now that npm has become popular for front-end development, the situation has changed.
 Now we have nice ways to manage the dependencies of our projects.